daviddwlee84/MachineLearningPractice/README.md

 To see more detail or example about deep learning, you can checkout my [Deep Learning](https://github.com/daviddwlee84/DeepLearningPractice) repository.

+Because Github don't support LaTeX for now, you can use the Google Chrome extension [TeX All the Things](https://chrome.google.com/webstore/detail/tex-all-the-things/cbimabofgmfdkicghcadidpemeenbffn) ([github](https://github.com/emichael/texthings)) to read the notes.

 ## Environment

 * Using Python 3